scheinerman/Clines.jl/README.md

   0.9682458365518543 + 0.25im
 ```

-**Note**: If the two clines are equal, a warning is issued and the emptyset it returned.
+> **Note**: If the two clines are equal, a warning is issued and the empty set is returned.

 ### Angle